-At a macro level, it is expected that the SBV will use the intervention powers confirmed in the new SBV Law to continue to tighten monetary policy and intervene in foreign currency matters.
-It has called for a ban on all gold bars trading in Vietnam in the second half of 2011.
+At a macro level, it is expected that the SBV will continue using the intervention powers confirmed in the new SBV Law to continue to tighten monetary policy and intervene in foreign currency matters.
+The SBV plans to reduce inflation down to 8 to 8.5 per cent in 2012 and thus reduce the fund raising rate will fall to 10 per cent annually.
+Achieving this target will be quite challenging in the context of imminent electricity price hikes, as well as an oil import tax increase (up from zero to 4 per cent in December 2011).